zitianqin/express-prisma-starter/README.md

 # Express + Prisma Starter
-Starter Template for ExpressJS, TypeScript and Prisma, with Jest testing set up.
+Starter Template for ExpressJS, TypeScript and Prisma, with Jest set up for testing.